facelessuser/coloraide/docs/src/markdown/colors/index.md

     az   | [-0.5, 0.5]
     bz   | [-0.5, 0.5]

-    ^\*^ Space is not physically bound to the range, but represents the originally design limits per the spec and is used to quantify percentage inputs/outputs.
+    ^\*^ Space is not bound to the range but is specified to enclose the full range of an HDR BT.2020 gamut and is used to quantify percentage inputs/outputs.

 <figure markdown="1">